Discover a landscape alive with nature

 Kelling Heath

-Nestled in the heart of North Norfolk away from light sources, Kelling Heath Holiday Park is located near Weybourne within the Norfolk Coast Area of Outstanding Natural Beauty.
+Nestled in the heart of North Norfolk away from light sources, Kelling Heath Holiday Park is located near Weybourne within the Norfolk Coast National Landscape.
 Two equinox star parties, popular with astronomers from around the UK, are held every year, with the September event thought to be the largest star party in Europe.

 Barrow Common